 CaveSim program element Corresponding OK SDE Standards Photos of past CaveSim programs Cave rescue stretcher: we bring an adult-sized cave rescue stretcher (Sked) to our programs.
 Students take turns getting into the stretcher.
 With the direct supervision of CaveSim staff, the student in the stretcher is carried through and around obstacles by fellow students.
 Students learn teamwork, communication, and leadership.
 Space required: any indoor or outdoor setting.
 May be done in classrooms or even hallways.
-Physical Education S2.M13 Makes appropriate decisions, based on the weather, level of difficulty due to conditions or ability to ensure safety of self and others.
-S4.M1 Exhibits personal responsibility by using appropriate etiquette, demonstrating respect for facilities, and exhibiting safe behaviors.
-S4.M5 Cooperates with a small group of classmates during adventure activities, game play, or team-building activities.
+Physical Education S4.H3 Level 1: Uses communication skills and strategies that promote team or group dynamics.
+Level 2: Assumes a leadership role (e.g., task or group leader) in a physical activity setting.
 Austin High School student and football player gets ready to ride (successfully!) in the Skedco stretcher.
 Squeezebox: we bring an adjustable-height wooden box through which students can crawl to safely test their ability to navigate tight spaces.
 Students use a tape measure to quantify how tight a space they can move through.
-Physical Education S1.M22 Demonstrates correct technique for basic skills in one self-selected outdoor pursuit.
+Space required: typically set up near the stretcher (see above).
+Any indoor or outdoor setting is fine.
+Physical Education S5.H2 Level 1: Chooses an appropriate level of challenge in a self-selected activity.
+Level 2: Chooses an appropriate level of challenge to experience success and desire to participate in a self-selected physical activity.
 Students at a 2018 Austin program use a tape measure to quantify their squeezebox skills.